teamneusta/pimcore-fixture-bundle/README.md

    Fixtures must be made available in the Dependency Injection container to be discovered.
 To do this, tag them with `neusta_pimcore_fixture.fixture`, or use autoconfiguration for automatic tagging.

 4. **Specifying Inter-Fixture Dependencies**
-   If your Fixture depends on others, use the `DependentFixture` interface to specify these dependencies.
+   If your Fixture depends on others, use the `HasDependencies` interface to specify these dependencies.
 Additional guidance is available in the section "[Referencing Fixtures and Depending on Other Fixtures](#referencing-fixtures-and-depending-on-other-fixtures)".

 Make sure to update your Fixture classes according to these changes to ensure proper functionality and compatibility with this Bundle.